This assortment of various demos and unreleased material comes courtesy from the Graham Oliver and Steve Dawson ‘Saxon’ side of the fence.

 The Songs

-A trio of live favourites open the CD, ‘Stallions Of The Highway’, ‘Midnight Rider’ and ‘Frozen Rainbow’, with the liner notes stating Nigel Glockler is on drums, so these must be culled from a 1983 gig.
+A trio of live favourites open the CD.
+‘Stallions Of The Highway’, ‘Midnight Rider’ and ‘Frozen Rainbow’.
+The liner notes stating Nigel Glockler is on drums, so these must be culled from a 1983 gig.
 Nothing exceptional.
 Two of the ‘Power And The Glory’ edits follow, ‘Turn Out The Lights’ and ‘Coming To The Rescue’.

-Elsewhere ‘Still Fit To Rock ‘N’ Roll (later removing the r ‘n’ r and adding’ boogie’), ‘Frozen Rainbow’ and ‘Big Teaser’ represent the debut albums crude origins, while the memorable, unreleased, ‘Ain’t You Glad To Be Alive’ and ‘Stone Room Jam’ (later to become ‘The Eagle Has Landed’) complete an exhausting listen.
+Then there’s ‘Still Fit To Rock ‘N’ Roll (later removing the r ‘n’ r and adding’ boogie’).
+Plus ‘Frozen Rainbow’ and ‘Big Teaser’, all three represent the debut albums crude origins.
+The album is completed by two rare tracks.
+The memorable, unreleased, ‘Ain’t You Glad To Be Alive’ and ‘Stone Room Jam’ (later to become ‘The Eagle Has Landed’).

 In Summary

-There’s a lot to digest with this one, although for many fans the demos of already well known standards might become grating.
-I cannot emphasise how superior the lost 1983 session tracks are, quality musicianship, perfectly produced and most of all metal of the highest order.
+There’s a lot to digest with this one, although for many Saxon fans the demos are already well known.
+I can’t emphasise how superior the lost 1983 session tracks are.
+Quality musicianship, perfectly produced and most of all metal of the highest order.

 None available